MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

 This article assumes that you already have the QDK installed.
 If you are installing for the first time, then please refer to the [installation guide](xref:microsoft.quantum.install).

-If you saw that a new version of the QDK was released and you would like to get with the times, then you're in the right place.
+We recommend keeping up to date with the latest QDK release.
+Follow this update guide to upgrade to the most recent QDK version.
 The process consists of two parts:
 1. updating your existing Q# files and projects to align your code with any updated syntax
 2. updating the QDK itself for your chosen development environment